apatel544/BusTracker/README.md

 ## How To Get Open on your local

    1. You need to clone to repository and open the index.html file.

    or

-    2. You can navigate to: https://github.com/apatel544/BusTracker
+   2. You can navigate to: [Bus Tracker App](https://github.com/apatel544/BusTracker)